jensilva/FWG-School/README.md

 This project is a simple contact list, made in Vanilla Javascript with the libraries: Bootstrap, JQUERY & Font Awesome.
 It runs at the nodeJS environment with JSON-server for mock purposes.

+### To be implemented
+- Edit Feature
+- Form Validation

 ### To install the project
 ```npm i ```